Rethinking Patch-First Approach: Effective Strategies for Securing Your Business Technology

 That’s a real problem in the business tech world, where stakeholders tend to regard patching as the end-all-be-all solution to emergent performance and security problems.
 Getting no results from the solution a company expected to be a silver bullet is one thing; making the situation worse when the dust clears is another, much larger, concern.

-Patches are far from the silver bullets the megavendors would have you believe they are.
-Instead, they’re one part of a security process that must consider many other factors to keep the business fully and truly safe.
+Patches are far from the silver bullets megavendors would have you believe.
+They’re only one part of a security process that must address many other factors to keep the business fully safe.

 Understanding the problem with patch-first thinking requires a grasp of the landscape modern IT leaders must navigate.